 GAIA Initiative’s fundamental concern is that planetary human populations are the primary contributor to global warming /climate change.
 Each human – rich or poor – contributes to our global carbon-footprint.

-Regional Project Categories: GAIA Initiative awards 32 grants each year in two funding cycles.
-In Fall 2022 there will be 16 grant awards of which 8 grants are to be designated for Global North projects.
-Our two regional project categories – Global North and Global South – are based upon what is generally understood to be the economic developmental stage of nations or regions.
-The project priorities set forth in this web page relate to the more developed nations of the Global North region.
+GAIA Initiative Grant Awards are divided equally – 16 to Global North projects and 16 to Global South projects.
+The regional categories are based upon what is generally understood to be the economic developmental stage of nations or regions.
+The funding priorities set forth in this web page relate to projects in the less-developed nations of the Global North region.

 There has been sustained failure of societal institutions – corporations, government, and universities — that have a leadership role in determining critical infrastructure to support the industrial state and incentivizing a range of consumer choices.
 The history of the past century underscores the leadership failure of these powerful institutions to anticipate and manage the environmental impacts of consumerist economies.